AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 You receive the error because you have not installed the Rsync component on the source server.
 For more information, see [How do I install Rsync?](#section_6ai_ig1_k06)

-## Why have I received a "check virtio failed" error message on my Linux server?
+## Why do I receive a "check virtio failed" error message on my Linux server?

-You receive the error because you have not installed the VirtIO driver on the source server.
-For more information, see [VirtIO driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md).
+You receive the error because you have not installed the Virtio driver on the source server.
+For more information, see [Virtio driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md).

 ## Why do I receive a "check selinux failed" error message on my Linux server?